 - Palacio de los Duques Gran Meliá – Are you looking for a modern hotel with unique facilities and amenities?
 This beautiful 5-star property is only 300m away from the Royal Palace and Plaza Mayor and it’s the ideal place to be spoiled!

 - Posada del León de Oro Boutique Hotel – Here’s another one of Madrid’s best luxury hotels.
-It awaits with a 4-star service, free Wi-Fi and it’s close to many public transportation options, including La Latina metro station.
+It awaits with 4-star service, free Wi-Fi and it’s close to many public transportation options, including La Latina metro station.
 The best part?
 It’s only at a 10-minute walk from the Royal Palace!

 Middle-priced (US$80 – US$120)

-- Hostal Met Madrid – Here’s another great place to stay if you want to be close to Mercado de la Cebada and to plenty of theaters, and only few steps from Plaza Mayor.
+- Hostal Met Madrid – Here’s another great place where to stay in Madrid if you want to be close to Mercado de la Cebada, to plenty of theaters, and only few steps from Plaza Mayor.
 Plus, the staff is super friendly and helpful!

-- The Hat Madrid – This budget-friendly hostel is close to the well-known Sunday flea market, Cava Baja, as well as many tapas bars and pubs.
+- The Hat Madrid – This budget-friendly hostel is close to the well-known Sunday flea market and the Plaza Mayor, as well as many tapas bars and pubs.
 Plus, they serve a very good daily breakfast and they have free Wi-Fi as well!

-If you’re looking for the most vibrant and fun area in the center of the city, let me tell you: Chueca is the right choice for you!
+If you’re looking for the most vibrant and fun area in the center of the city, let me tell you: Chueca is definetely where to stay in Madrid!

 Chueca is located right near Malasaña and it’s an area full of amazing food places, pubs, cafes and, of course, countless clubs.
 This neighborhood is also highly LGBTQ-friendly and it’s the place where Madrid’s Gay Pride takes place.